samhiatt/mlnd_capstone_project/capstone_report.md

 * Report calculated statistics for mean pixels
 * Show some spectrograms and mfccs

+* mention the issues with the approach taken to augment samples in the [British Birdsong feature extraction kernel](https://www.kaggle.com/fleanend/extract-features-with-librosa-predict-with-nb).
+Essentially there aren't enough samples per class to regularize for environmental factors.
+This approach will not perform well on new data.

 ### Exploratory Visualization
 In this section, you will need to provide some form of visualization that summarizes or extracts a relevant characteristic or feature about the data.
 The visualization should adequately support the data being used.
 Discuss why this visualization was chosen and how it is relevant.
 Questions to ask yourself when writing this section: